Panama City, Panama

 Are healthcare and health insurance expensive in Panama City?

 "Healthcare and health insurance in Panama City can be expensive, depending on the type of coverage and services needed.
 Private health insurance plans are available, but they can be costly and may not cover all medical expenses.
 Public health insurance is also available, but it may not cover all medical expenses either.
-In general, healthcare costs in Panama City are higher than in other parts of the country, but they are still relatively affordable compared to other countries," remarked one expat living in Panama City.
+In general, healthcare costs in Panama City are higher than in other parts of the country, but they are still relatively affordable compared to other countries," remarked one expat in Panama City.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.